cpanel/elevate/docs-website-src/content/_index.md

 The cPanel ELevate Project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.

+## Disclaimer

+We do not guarantee the functionality of software in this repository.
+We provide it on an experimental basis only.
+You assume all risk for use of any software that you install from this experimental repository.
+Installation of this software could cause significant functionality failures, even for experienced administrators.

+cPanel Technical Support is limited in their ability to support experimental software.
+You should instead utilize the [Github Issues page](https://github.com/cpanel/elevate/issues)

 ## Introduction

 - [Issues can be reported here](https://github.com/cpanel/elevate/issues)